geoserver/geoserver/doc/en/user/source/tutorials/feature-pregeneralized/feature-pregeneralized_tutorial.rst

 This module needs features with already generalized geometries, selecting the best fit geometry on demand.

-The full documentation is available here:`<http://docs.geotools.org/latest/userguide/library/data/pregeneralized.html>`_
+The full documentation is available in :geotools:`GeoTools Pregeneralized Plugin <library/data/pregeneralized.html>` documentation.

 This tutorial will show two possible scenarios, explaining step by step what to do for using this module in GeoServer.